Blondi: Other dogs

 During his military service in World War I, Hitler rescued a stray white Fox Terrier named Fuchsl.
-Hitler had great affection for the dog, and when he was not on duty at the front, he would spend much of his free time playing with the dog in the barracks.
-Hitler was profoundly distraught when he lost him in August 1917.
+Hitler had great affection for the dog, and when he was not on duty at the front, he would spend much of his free time playing with the dog in the barracks and teaching it tricks.
+Hitler was profoundly distraught when his unit had to move and the dog was lost in August 1917.

 He had been given a German Shepherd before named "Prinz" in 1921, during his years of poverty, but he had been forced to lodge the dog elsewhere.
-However, he managed to escape and return to him.
+However, the dog managed to escape and return to him.
 Hitler, who adored the loyalty and obedience of the dog, thereafter developed a great liking for the breed.

 He also owned a German Shepherd called "Muckl".
 Before Blondi, Hitler had two German Shepherd dogs, a mother [born 1926] and daughter [born ca. 1930] – both named Blonda.
 In some photos taken during the 1930s the younger Blonda is incorrectly labeled as Blondi (in most cases photograph inscriptions were written later).

 In May 1942, Hitler bought another young German Shepherd "from a minor official in the post office in Ingolstadt" to keep Blondi company.
 He called her Bella.
 According to Traudl Junge, Eva Braun was very fond of her two Scottish Terrier dogs named Negus and Stasi.
 She usually kept them away from Blondi.

+Hitler was jealous about his dogs and got irritated when they showed affection to other people.
+The physician Ferdinand Sauerbruch claimed that in 1942 Hitler threatened to kill the dog Blondi because Sauerbruch played with it.
+Although in general he didn't like cats, Hitler developed a similar jealous attitude regarding a cat that strayed into his command post in Wolffschanze.

+Hitler was very strict with his dogs, and got very angry when they disobeyed him.
+He often used to beat them on such occasions.
+Maria Reiter, a girl Hitler had dated in the late 1920s, told of an occasion where their dogs got into a fight, and then "Hitler suddenly intervened, like a maniac he hit his dog with his riding whip [...] and shook him violently by the collar."
+When she asked him how he could be so brutal to his dog he said "it was necessary".